 Rule 6: Make the most of managers

+Your leadership team are crucial to the success of your strategy.
 However big or small your organisation, line managers and local leaders are your allies.
 They are essential to motivating employees and getting them on board: through discussion, allaying fears and leading by example.
-So write them into your IC plan.
-But the message has to be right, as tech pioneer Yahoo learned to its cost.
+When you’re pulling together your internal communication definition, make sure leadership is one of the key points.

 Rule 7: There is no silver bullet